Why Shade Matters at Kauffman Stadium

 Kansas City summers are warm and often humid, making hydration important.
 Bring adequate water—more than you'd expect to need on hot days.
 Light-colored, breathable clothing helps manage heat, and sunscreen on exposed areas is essential.
 The ballpark's open location offers some breeze, which can help with cooling.

-Position yourself at the back of your third base section to maximize overhang shadow coverage as the sun angle shifts through the afternoon.
+Position yourself at the back of your first base section to maximize overhang shadow coverage as the sun angle shifts through the afternoon.
 If you have a club level seat, take advantage of the air-conditioned club areas during breaks in the action.
-The famous fountains are worth visiting—take a moment to enjoy the water features and dramatic views from first base or the outfield, then return to third base shade.
+The famous fountains are worth visiting—take a moment to enjoy the water features and dramatic views from third base or the outfield, then return to first base shade.

 The Shadium's real-time shade tracking confirms which sections have shade at your specific game time.
-Use their detailed shade map to prioritize third base seating and guarantee comfortable viewing at Kauffman Stadium.
+Use our detailed shade map to prioritize first base seating and guarantee comfortable viewing at Kauffman Stadium.